This file shows diagrams in .svg format;

 otherwise this could be tedious.

-The font face is not specified by default in these diagrams but is
+The default font face is not specified in all of these diagrams but is

-inherited from the enclosing document.
-The default appearance of labels can
+inherited from the enclosing document, so the appearance of labels can

 The <svg tag may require modification